keziei/kubernetes-projects/CKA-Scenarios/1/cka-detailed-scenarios-part1.md

 # Kezie Iroha
 ## Certified Kubernetes Administrator (CKA) Exam Preparation Scenarios part 1 (k8 1.32)
-## If you find my notes useful for your study, then hit the star ⭐️

 ## Table of Contents
 1. [Cluster Configuration and API Server Failure](#scenario-1-cluster-configuration-and-api-server-failure)